serain/serain.github.io/_posts/2018-12-30-effective-security-pipeline.markdown

 Let's imagine that a month after this last build a critical issue was released for one of the dependencies.
 This issue may go undiscovered until a developer pushes another change or a pentester comes along and looks at the application.

-To provide coverage in these cases, "cron jobs" should be configured to ensure the pipelines run on a daily basis.
+To provide coverage in these cases, "cron jobs" should be configured to ensure the pipelines run on at least on a daily basis.
 With this setup, the development team will be alerted to new vulnerabilities in third-party dependencies as they arise.

 ## Dockerfile Linting